Answers to our

-Q: What is the down time for a room?
+Q: What is your downtime for refinishing a room?
 Will we lose inventory of rooms for guest use?

 Q: How many rooms per day can you refinish?

-Q: Is CGR a franchise?
+Q: Is Case Goods Refinishing a franchise?
 How do you make sure your quality is uniform?

 Q: You say your work is guaranteed.
 What does that mean?